haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 Better Output By Setting Columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Weigh's default configuration is good enough, but we can get more data than just allocations and garbage collections by altering the default with ``setColumns``, like so:
+Weigh's default configuration is good enough, but we can query for more data than just allocations and garbage collections using the function ``setColumns``:

 .. code-block:: haskell